eliranwong/letmedoit/package/letmedoit/README.md

 > letmedoit

-Alternately, you may install "myhand" for a more friendly name:
+Alternately, you may install "myhand", "cybertask" and "taskwiz":

-> pip install --upgrade myhand
+> pip install --upgrade myhand cybertask taskwiz

 > myhand

+> cybertask

+> taskwiz

 Tips: You can change the assistant's name regardless of the package you choose to install.
 For example, the "myhand" package is designed to showcase this flexibility.